 Modded HMT Military Mechanical Watch

-DIAL: Brilliant and detailed modded black HMT-signed dial, which features large Arabic numerals lumed to glow in the dark – a great touch that really makes this dive watch stand out from many of the same era, and gives it a strong military feel akin to the acclaimed Hamilton military-issue mechanical MIL-W-46374 watches or Seiko’s MACV-SOG issued watches.
+DIAL: Detailed modded black HMT-signed dial, which features large Arabic numerals lumed to glow in the dark – a great touch that really makes this dive watch stand out from many of the same era, and gives it a strong military feel akin to the acclaimed Hamilton military-issue mechanical MIL-W-46374 watches or Seiko’s MACV-SOG issued watches.
 The quite excellent lume helps in this comparison!

-CASE: New 38mm (36mm w/o crown) x 44mm stainless-steel case, no wear evident on case, which is in excellent condition overall.
+CASE: Stainless-steel case measures 38mm (36mm w/o crown) x 44mm; case is in excellent condition overall.

 CRYSTAL: Dome acrylic crystal, no scratches or blemishes.

-MOVEMENT: Original Citizen-inspired 17-jewel HMT manual wind mechanical movement.
+MOVEMENT: Citizen-inspired 17-jewel HMT manual wind mechanical movement.